nxskok/pasias/docs/20-repeated-measures.md

 The mixed model took me two goes to get right: I forgot that I needed the `data=.` in `lmer`, because it works like `lm` with the model formula first, not the input data.
-If the chain is going too fast for you, create the tidy data frame and save it, then use the saved data frame as input to `lmer`.
+If the pipeline is going too fast for you, create the tidy data frame and save it, then use the saved data frame as input to `lmer`.